Keith Gillespie: FC Mindwell

 Gillespie came out of retirement in 2020, aged 45, to play for newly-formed Mid-Ulster Football League side FC Mindwell, a team set up to raise awareness of mental health issues.

 International career

-Gillespie is currently tenth place in the list of appearances for Northern Ireland with 86 caps.
+Gillespie is currently eleventh place in the list of appearances for Northern Ireland with 86 caps.
 He made his debut in September 1994 in a 2–1 home defeat by Portugal.
 He played an important role in his country's 3–2 qualifying win against Spain at Windsor Park on 6 September 2006.
 Gillespie was investigated by the Irish FA for his involvement in a fracas with George McCartney on the trip back home from a game in Iceland in September 2007.
 He was not involved with the Northern Ireland set-up since being omitted from the squad that faced San Marino in February 2009.
 His final cap was won in a 2–0 defeat by Hungary at Windsor Park in November 2008.